EFTEC/MiniLang/README.md

 ## Version

+* 2.19 2021-09-26
+   * It allows to save the library into a PHP native class.
 * 2.18.1 2021-08-25
    * Fixed a problem where the language calls a custom function and there is not a service class.
 * 2.18 2021-01-16